SymaxWiesbaden/smaxt-dev/installation/dld-core.md

  \*import\\_user=\\*\*
 ```

-The password for the SYS user must be set only for the reason, as in the first step of the installion, the smaxt user _SMAXT_, _SMAXT\_API_ and _SMAXT\_TEST_ are created, and for this SYS privileges are required.
+The password for the _SYS-User_ must be set only for the reason, as in the first step of the installion, the smaxt users _SMAXT_, _SMAXT\_API_ and _SMAXT\_TEST_ are created, and for this SYS privileges are required.

 For the technical smaxt users, you can choose the passwords as you like.
 These are necessary, when you register a connection in smaxt Management Studio, or the smaxt Office add-ins or work with an application, that uses the smaxt API.

-The user **IMPORT\_USER** is initially set to \*_, which is retained for an initial installation.
-But if you´re later on installing an smaxt update with the option install\_core_ \(see below\) and already have activated the rights and role-system, instead of \*, you have to provide the logical smaxt-user here, that is entitled to perform imports.
+The user **IMPORT\_USER** is initially set to \*_, _which is retained for an initial installation.
+But if you´re later on installing an smaxt update with the option_ install\_core_ \(see below\) and already have activated the rights and role-system, instead of \*, you have to provide the logical smaxt-user here, that is entitled to perform imports.

 #### 5. Check ACL Settings